biodiversitydata-se/mol-mod/README.md

   $ make upcopy
   $ make upcopy file=some-file.xlsx
 ```
-Analogously, to delete a single/all uploaded file(s) in container:
+Analogously, to delete a single/all uploaded file(s) in a running container:
 ```
   $ make updel
   $ make updel file=some-file.xlsx
 ```
 ### Data import
-Before uploaded files can be imported into the postgres database, you need to do some preprocessing, including adding dataset and annotation tabs/files, and possibly cleaning data.
+Before uploaded files can be imported into the postgres database, you need to do some preprocessing, including adding *dataset* and *annotation* tabs/files, and possibly cleaning data.
 Use the standalone R script *./scripts/asv-input-processing.R*, which can be customised and stored together with each uploaded file.
 The (*.tar.gz*) output can then be imported into postgres, using a separate python script that executes *importer.py* inside the main container.
 Note that the importer accepts *.xlsx* files as well, but that the *.xlsx* output from our R script currently only works if you open and save it in Excel first.
 Check the *PARSER.add_argument* section in the importer for available arguments, which can be added to main function call like so:
 ```
   $ ./scripts/import_excel.py /path/to/file.xlsx --dry-run -vv
 ```